 - 10.3 All new members of staff will be required to obtain DBS clearance.
-The school reserves the right to re-check DBS clearance for any member of staff where information is received that indicates they may pose a risk to children and may request candidates to register on the DBS update service. - 10.4 At least one member of every interview panel will have undertaken Safer Recruitment training which it is recommended is refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and a risk assessment completed. - 10.7 All safer recruitment practices at the school comply with Keeping Children Safe in Education (September 2023).
+Coundon Court reserves the right to re-check DBS clearance for any member of staff where information is received that indicates they may pose a risk to children and may request candidates to register on the DBS update service. - 10.4 At least one member of every interview panel will have undertaken Safer Recruitment training which it is recommended is refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and a risk assessment completed.

+10.7 All safer recruitment practices at Coundon Court comply with Keeping Children Safe in Education (September 2023).
 See Part 3 of Keeping Children Safe in Education (September 2023) for further information.
-See Safer Recruitment policy for further details. - a.
-The school will adhere to and fully implement the Trust's Safer Recruitment Checklist and the processes that underpin it. - b.
-When recruiting volunteers the school will adhere to and fully implement the Trust's Volunteer Policy. - c.
-The school's safer recruitment practices will be reviewed by the Trust alongside the school's Designated Safeguarding Lead on a regular basis, and any actions required will be reported to the Headteacher, Governing Body and Trust.
+Recruitment and Selection Policy: https://coundon.s3.amazonaws.com/uploads/key information/Recruitment-and-Selection.pdf?t=1671628976